|Recommended System Requirements|

 |Grand Theft Auto VI||517%||379%|

-In terms of overall gaming performance, the Intel Core i3-M370 2.4GHz is marginally better than the Intel Pentium Dual Core 2117U 1.8GHz when it comes to running the latest games.
+In terms of overall gaming performance, the Intel Core i3-M370 2.4GHz is noticeably better than the Intel Pentium Dual Core 2117U 1.8GHz when it comes to running the latest games.
 This also means it will be less likely to bottleneck more powerful GPUs, allowing them to achieve more of their gaming performance potential.

 The Pentium Dual Core was released over a year more recently than the Core i3-M370 2.4GHz, and so the Pentium Dual Core is likely to have better levels of support, and will be more optimized for running the latest games.

 The Pentium Dual Core and the Core i3-M370 2.4GHz both have 2 cores, and so are quite likely to struggle with the latest games, or at least bottleneck high-end graphics cards when running them.
 With a decent accompanying GPU, the Pentium Dual Core and the Core i3-M370 2.4GHz may still be able to run slightly older games fairly effectively.

 More important for gaming than the number of cores and threads is the clock rate.
 Problematically, unless the two CPUs are from the same family, this can only serve as a general guide and nothing like an exact comparison, because the clock cycles per instruction (CPI) will vary so much.

 The Pentium Dual Core and Core i3-M370 2.4GHz are not from the same family of CPUs, so their clock speeds are by no means directly comparable.
 Bear in mind, then, that while the Core i3-M370 2.4GHz has a 0.6 GHz faster frequency, this is not always an indicator that it will be superior in performance, despite frequency being crucial when trying to avoid GPU bottlenecking.
 In this case, however, the difference is enough that it possibly indicates the superiority of the .